 TRAVEL FACTS: You can currently take dogs to the Scillies from Land’s End or Newquay airport.
 The IOS Travel Twin Otter aircraft each contain an RSPCA approved animal box.
 This must be booked in advance by telephone and you can ask about taking more than two dogs over.

-If you’re more of a sailor, or on a tighter budget, the Scillonian III from Penzance to the Isles of Scilly allows dogs on board for £7.50.
+If you’re more of a sailor, or on a tighter budget, the Scillonian III from Penzance to the Isles of Scilly allows dogs on board for free.
 We brought Rosie home by boat, and there were lots of other dogs on board, all well behaved.
 Rosie got a little excited when she saw the pod of dolphins playing in the sea, just off the stern of the boat, but then, we all did.

 TRAVEL FACTS: Dogs must remain on a lead at all times and are not permitted where food is being served onboard.
-You can take up to two dogs per adult at a cost of £7.50 each way per dog.

 We’ll be posting soon about the fabulous hotels, B&Bs and campsites which allow dogs on the Isles of Scilly, as well as the wonderfully welcoming places to eat and a guide to which beaches are dog friendly.
 Overall, however, it is safe to say that the islands are all very dog friendly and it is easy to travel with your dog between the islands.
 It’s a truly beautiful place, so do go and explore if you get the chance.